AcquaNet/jd-ws-microservice-api-doc/source/includes/wp-api-v3/_introduction.md

 ### JSONP Support ###

-The WP REST API supports JSONP by default.
+The JD Atina REST WS API supports JSONP by default.
 JSONP responses use the `application/javascript` content-type.
 You can specify the callback using the `?_jsonp` parameter for `GET` requests to have the response wrapped in a JSON function:

 <div class="api-endpoint">
 	<div class="endpoint-data">